SReachTools Kernel Module: Data-Driven Stochastic Reachability Using Hilbert Space Embeddings of Distributions: Numerical Experiments

 \section{Numerical Experiments}

 We present several examples to showcase the capabilities of the proposed methods.
 Numerical experiments were performed in Matlab on a Intel Xeon CPU with 32 GB RAM, and computation times were obtained using Matlab’s Performance Testing Framework.
+Code to reproduce the analysis and figures is available at: \texttt{github.com/unm-hscl/ajthor-ortiz-CDC2021}.